fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ##### File Syncing

-* Uncheck _Sync attachment files in My Library using..._, unless you have checked this box previously and set the service to use for synchronizing your attachments.
+* Uncheck _Sync attachment files in My Library using..._, unless you have checked this box previously and set the service to use for synchronizing your attachment files.
 * Check _Sync attachment files in group libraries using Zotero storage_.

 ![zotero_pref_sync](img/zotero_pref_sync_EN.png)